forgottosave/obsidian-link-converter/README.md

 Changes are made in-place.

 ## Warning
-There are special cases not covered yet (like having `&` in the part behind a `|`).
-It is recommended to create a backup before starting the conversion, just in case.
+It is recommended to create a backup before using the script, just in case...

-The `test.sh` includes some tests with special cases and can be run, to see which cases are covered and which not.
-Please create a new issue, should you find that an important case is missing in the tests.
+- some special case was not concidered in the script
+- some conversion did not go as you wanted it